isb-cgc/readthedocs/docs/source/sections/workshop/BQ_SQL_tut_v2.rst

 Making Summary Tables
 ---------------------

-Another way to create summary information is by creating tables.
+Another way to create summary information is by creating tables of counts as shown below.
 With summary tables, we can even compute statistics like a ChiSq.

 .. code-block:: sql